pazcm/memo-game/README.md

 # Memory Game

 This project was built as a simple, dynamic and interactive memory game example to practice how to apply Javascript.
+It recreates a match pairs memory game.
 In first place, a start button is showed.
 When the user push it, a table is displayed with some unordered numbers along as a count down time to give some time to the user memorize.
 Then, the game will start and some fix time is given to complete the game.
 If the user matches all numbers and finishes in time, wins the game!
-If not, ... loses :/
+If not, ... loses :/ The user can restart the game.

 ## UX